Everything you need to know about Chris Froome's salbutamol case - Cycling Weekly

 An adverse analytical finding is when an anti-doping authority identifies a potential breach in anti-doping rules, in this case a specified substance detected at a higher-than-allowed level by the Cycling Anti-Doping Foundation (CADF).
 CADF are responsible for doping control for the UCI.

 WADA rules state that salbutamol is permitted to be present up to a threshold of 1,000 nanograms per millilitre (ng/ml).
-Froome’s urine sample collected on September 7, 2017, after stage 18 of the Vuelta is reported to have had 2,000ng/ml.
+According to Team Sky Froome’s urine sample collected on September 7, 2017 was 19 per cent over the decision limit once dehydration was taken into account.

 WADA rules state: “The presence in urine of salbutamol in excess of 1000ng/ml or formoterol in excess of 40ng/ml is presumed not to be an intended therapeutic use of the substance and will be considered as an Adverse Analytical Finding (AAF) unless the Athlete proves, through a controlled pharmacokinetic study, that the abnormal result was the consequence of the use of the therapeutic dose (by inhalation) up to the maximum dose indicated above.”